CDPHrusers/CDPHrusers.github.io/index.md

 [Plots/Graphs/Viz](#viz) - Here we highlight a couple of packages to display and explore data

+[R Markdown](#markdown) - R Markdown allos you to easily document your work and share documentation of methods and results

 [Wrangling](#tidy) - [Powerful packages](http://r4ds.had.co.nz/) to help you clean and wrangle your datasets

 [Surveys](#survey) - Work with survey data, including [CHIS](http://asdfree.com/california-health-interview-survey-chis.html)